 How Long Does Detox Last?

 Detox usually occurs over a 7-10 day period.
-However, it is unique to each client, just as a treatment program.
-Detox is a necessary first step to recovery.
+However, the detox process will be unique to each client, just as the long-term treatment program will be.
+Detox is always a necessary first step to recovery.
 Some clients come to us specifically for our unparalleled medically-supervised detox and continue treatment elsewhere.
-Other clients are with us from detox, to treatment, to discharge.
+Other clients are with us from detox, to inpatient treatment all the way through discharge.

 There are a few essential elements that determine a person’s detox plan, which include: